Big companies manage to pass on soaring costs to cash-strapped consumers

 By John Revill

-ZURICH, April 21 (Reuters) - Makers of chocolate bars and coffee to lawn mowers and industrial robots were succeeding in passing on soaring costs to consumers, first-quarter earnings showed on Thursday, allaying fears higher prices could dent demand for their products.
+ZURICH, April 21 (Reuters) - Makers of chocolate bars and coffee to lawn mowers and industrial robots succeeded in passing on soaring costs to consumers, first-quarter earnings showed on Thursday, allaying fears higher prices could dent demand for their products.

 Some of Europe's biggest companies reported first quarter sales increases, with KitKat maker Nestle NESN.S, Evian water owner Danone DANO.PA and Dulux paint maker Akzo Nobel AKZO.AS saying they were able to accomplish the gains while raising their prices.